blimmer/benlimmer.com/_posts/2013-12-26-automatically-publish-javadoc-to-gh-pages-with-travis-ci.md

 - github pages
 - javadoc
 - automatic publish javadoc
+description: "How to automatically publish Javadoc documentation to a GitHub Pages (gh-pages) site using Travis-CI, custom scripts and secret environment variables"
 ---

 I hate doing the same thing more than once.
 Like, a lot.
 The more things that are automated, better.